DTPreda/feup-sope-proj/proj-2/src_v2/README.md

 ## Client implementation details

-The client program can be divide in two parts: the main client thread and the requesting client threads.
+The client program can be divided in two parts: the main client thread and the requesting client threads.
 The main client thread creates requesting client threads at a random frequency and the requesting client threads are responsible are responsible of client-server communication.
 In order to do that, each requesting client threads creates a private fifo in the form of "/tmp/pid.tid" and a message, which tells the Server what the Client requests.
 To create such message, a random number between 1 and 9 is created in order to specify the task priority.
 Each request has it specific id, which is obtained through a global variable, incremented by 1 upon each request.

 To make a request, Client sends a message through the public pipe created by the Server, through the write() system call.
 Alongisde write(), the select() function was used.
 We considered the usage of this function to control the file descriptors of the public pipe and to control the execution time of the requesting threads, given that they should not make requests if their running time passes the time factor introduced on the arguments of the program.
 To get the response of each task, the same approach was used, but instead of writing to the public fifo, we read the private fifo created in the beginning of each requesting thread.